 - Omalizumab comes with an extra patient information sheet called a Medication Guide.
 Read it carefully.
 Read it again each time you get omalizumab refilled.

-- Omalizumab is usually given as an injection at your doctor's office, hospital, or clinic.
+- Omalizumab is given as an injection at your doctor's office, hospital, or clinic.
 Contact your health care provider if you have any questions.

 - If you miss a dose of omalizumab or you are unable to keep your doctor's appointment, contact your doctor right away.